tovmariupol/kbot/README.md

 # kbot
 The project was developed to study the possibility of interaction with Telegram-bot.
-During the development of the program the bot is used: t.me/olehtyshchenko_bot
+During the development of the program, the bot is used: t.me/olehtyshchenko_bot

 How to use: